syncfusion-content/ej2-angular-docs/ej2-angular/installation-and-upgrade/upgrading-syncfusion.md

 Volume and Service Pack releases function independently.
 You can install a Service Pack release that contains major bug fixes without installing the corresponding Volume release.

-## Upgrade from Trial Version to Licensed Version
+## Upgrade from trial version to licensed version

 To upgrade from a trial version to a licensed version, uninstall the trial version and install the fully licensed installer from the [License and Downloads](https://www.syncfusion.com/account/downloads) section on our website.